-Did you sign up for your credit card because of the rewards on offer?
+3 Did you sign up for your card because of its rewards?

-Rewards credit cards tend to charge a higher rate of interest than basic cards.
-If you owe money, check whether the interest you’re paying is worth more than the rewards.
-While rewards can be great, they come at the cost of higher interest rates and usually a higher annual fee as well.
+Rewards credit cards tend to have a higher interest rate than other types of cards.
+If you currently owe money on your card, check whether the rewards you get are worth more than what you’re paying in interest on the card.
+Credit card rewards can be great, but they come at the cost of higher interest rates and, generally, a higher annual fee, too.

 If you want to know more about the different types of credit cards and how they can match up with different spending profiles, check out Canstar’s earlier guide, below.